George Howe Colt

 George Howe Colt is an American journalist and author.

 He is the author of November of the Soul: The Enigma of Suicide (1991), The Big House (2003), Brothers (2012), and The Game (2018).
 He is married to author Anne Fadiman.

 Colt was a staff writer for Life.
 His 2003 book about his last summer with his family at their summer house on Cape Cod, The Big House, was a finalist for the National Book Award.

 He graduated from Harvard University.
-His uncle was the lawyer and politician James Colt; the Colts are related to the prominent Forbes family, through which a distant cousin is the politician and diplomat John Kerry.
+His uncle was the lawyer and politician James Colt.
+The Colts are related to the prominent Forbes family, through which a distant cousin is politician and diplomat John Kerry.